And greetings, conversationalist Tom Sullivan sitting in for Rushlinbaugh.

 So what are the others doing?

-Well, it's uh the answer is real simple.
+The answer is real simple.

-What when's when is it enough for you to buy their product?
+When is it enough for you to buy their product?

-Well they've got us over a barrel there.
+Well, they've got us over a barrel there.

 Why?